jsekamane/FixedAuctionNYOP/EEPaper/README.md

 To try and explain the resulting difference between auctions and NYOP, I will compare the NYOP results to three alternative NYOP treatments.
 My hypothesis is that in particular two counter-acting factors effects the results of the NYOP mechanism:

 1. **Learning** or **Price discovery**.
 Through experience and information about previously submitted bids buyers will learn and come to form correct expectations about the seller’s threshold level.
 This will, everything else equal, result in buyers submitting bids that are significantly below the posted price, and thus will have a negative effect on the seller’s expected revenue.
 2. **Competition**.
 When there are fewer objects for sale, it pressures buyers into submitting earlier bids under the NYOP, because the first bid above the threshold level wins the object.
 The allocation rule in the NYOP is hence forward referred to as First-Come-First-Served (FCFS).
 The pressure to submit an earlier bid will, everything else equal, imply that buyers have less time available to discover the threshold level.
 And hence buyers will to a lesser extend try to shade their bids, or alternatively not at all engage in bid-shading but instead simply use the ‘buy’ option.
-This will have a positive effect on the seller’s expected revenue. *[Competition exists in auctions formats, since here the allocation rule is that the buyer with the highest (HIGH) bid wins the auction.]* *[Comment on the finding from Shapiro and Zillante (2009), that its new buyers that drive the results of higher revenue vs posted price.
-When introducing competition/single-unit, you risk that its “only” new buyers that manage to acquire the item, and hence lower price/revenue than posted price.]*
+This will have a positive effect on the seller’s expected revenue[^5].
+As earlier noted Shapiro and Zillante (2009) found that an important factor increasing revenue in the NYOP, was the participation of new buyer that were not able to purchase at the posted price.
+Whether fewer objects lead to higher revenue, will likewise depend on whether it is mainly new buyers that manage to acquire the item.

+[^5]: Likewise competition exists in auctions formats, since here the allocation rule determines that the buyer with the highest (HIGH) bid wins the auction.

 Participants in the experiments will all play the role of buyers.
+Each session will have 5 participants.
 The actions of the seller is carried out by a computer.
 The seller chooses a posted price and threshold level.
 The buyers are always presented to the posted price.

-The values of buyers, the seller’s posted price and threshold level are all randomly drawn, similar to Shapiro and Zillante (2009).
-> Each period participants’ values were chosen randomly from a uniform distribution over $[a_t , a_t + 400]$ … Values of $a_t$ were different in each of the 12 rounds of the treatments and were randomly drawn from U(0, 1600).
-Thus the lowest possible value distribution was U(0, 400) and the highest was U(1600, 2000).
-The overall range of values between 0 and 2000 … Participants received no information on the distribution of values other than the information they saw on their screens (value and … list price). …
-> The seller’s posted price was set at the midpoint of the value distribution, $p_t = a_t + 200$.
-The seller’s marginal cost was set equal to $a_t$ .
-Thus … $p_t$ was equal to the monopoly price … Once the value distribution and posted prices were established threshold prices were created.
-The threshold values were drawn uniformly between the seller’s marginal cost, $a_t$ , and the posted price, $p_t$ …
+The values of buyers, the seller’s posted price and threshold level are all randomly drawn from uniform distributions, similar to Shapiro and Zillante (2009).
+In each period the buyers’ values are drawn from $U(a_t , a_t + 400)$, where $a_t$ is drawn   in each round from $U(0, 1600)$.
+The lowest value distribution thereby becomes $U(0, 400)$ and the highest $U(1600, 2000)$, and values can range between 0 and 2000.
+Buyers only see their own value and the posted price, they don’t receive any information on the distributions.
+The posted price is the midpoint of the value distribution $p_t = a_t + 200$, and the seller’s marginal cost is $a_t$.
+Hence the posted price is the monopoly price.
+The threshold level is drawn from $U(a_t, p_t)$.
+In the auction only the buyers’ values and posted price is used.
+There is no reserve price or secret reserve price, but bids have to be strictly positive.

+Each session has 5 treatments, and 8 rounds per treatment.
+So each participant goes through a total of 40 rounds.
+The duration  of each round in seconds is drawn randomly from the uniform distribution $U(60, 120)$.
+Participants will be told that the duration varies, and told that “each rounds may last a couple of minutes”, but otherwise not be given any information about the distribution and there is no visible count down.
+As mention earlier this is done to avoid snipping and encourage early bidding in the auction.
+The NYOP treatments may also end when all items have been sold.
+The order of treatments will also vary with session.
+Sessions will use one of the following five orderings:
+{AUCTION_0, NYOP_0, NYOP_P, NYOP_S, NYOP_M}
+{AUCTION_0, NYOP_M, NYOP_S, NYOP_P, NYOP_0}
+{AUCTION_0, NYOP_P, NYOP_M, NYOP_0, NYOP_S}
+{NYOP_M, NYOP_P, NYOP_0, NYOP_S, AUCTION_0}
+{NYOP_S, NYOP_M, NYOP_0, NYOP_P, AUCTION_0}
+The experimental procedure is structured as follows; at the beginning the session participants are given instructions to either the first auction treatment or the first 4 NYOP treatments.
+Once these treatments are over, the participants are given instructions to the remaining treatment(s).
+Each new treatment is announced before it begins so participants are aware of the chang in environment.
+At the end of the session two treatments are randomly drawn and participants are paid based on their total earnings (value minus bid/price) in those two treatments.

 #### Treatments